WongHuLin/CCFuser/README.md

 ```

 ###  Citation
-If you use Eco-Rec in your research, please consider citing our paper:
+If you use CCFuser in your research, please consider citing our paper:
 ```bash
 @inproceedings{wang2025harnessing,
   title={Harnessing inter-gpu shared memory for seamless moe communication-computation fusion},